DivLoic/Loicmdivad/content/posts/07_explore_data_contracts_with_cloud_pubsub.md

 The message ordering key is the `user_id`.
 Every event carries an `event_time` set by the front-end app and a type of Operation to specify if the item should be added or removed from the user cart.
 The application set some attributes such as env, version, source.
-But in addition to those attributes the client library adds two technical attributes relate to the message schema
+But in addition to those attributes, the client library adds two technical attributes relate to the message schema

 |Attributes                  | Value example           |
 |----------------------------|-------------------------|